How to Support a Patient with a New Cancer Diagnosis

 Supporting a Patient with a New Cancer Diagnosis

-As a nurse, it can be quite disheartening to hear of a patient’s cancer diagnosis, especially if the person is well-known among staff or in the community.
+As a nurse, it can be pretty disheartening to hear of a patient’s cancer diagnosis, especially if the person is well-known among staff or in the community.
 For most nurses, cancer will be an ongoing presence, if only in professional life, and may seem like background noise after a point.
 However, it is of the utmost importance that you be aware of your feelings about cancer when striving to support a patient with a new cancer diagnosis.
 You will want to have an outlet for your grief, as well as a way to deal with the constant exposure to cancer diagnoses.

 When taking care of the patient, you should keep in mind the following:

-Don’t assume the patient feels one particular way.
-Every patient will react differently to a new cancer diagnosis.
+• Every patient will react differently to a new cancer diagnosis.
 This can be dependent on the type and stage of cancer, the patient’s age, comorbidities, racial and cultural background, gender, and a plethora of other factors.
-The patient may experience a broad range of emotions that may vary minute-by-minute.
+The patient may experience a broad range of emotions that may vary minute by minute.
 Cancer is often akin to a death sentence for baby boomers, whereas younger generations may find the word less alarming due to recent advances in medicine.

-The patient has likely already started looking up their prognosis.
-In the Information Age, you’ll be hard-pressed to find patients who haven’t started turning to “Doctor Google” for answers.
+• In the Information Age, you’ll be hard-pressed to find patients who haven’t started turning to “Doctor Google” for answers.
 Unfortunately, some patients tend to fall into the proverbial rabbit hole and become discouraged, angered, or despondent when learning about outcomes for those with their type of cancer.
-They may also propose some alternative treatments that have not yet undergone rigorous scientific research.
+They may also propose alternative treatments that have not yet undergone rigorous scientific research.

-Avoid cliches, if possible.
-Sometimes, the worst thing a nurse can say is, “Everything will be all right,” or “You’ll be fine!
+• Sometimes, the worst thing a nurse can say is, “Everything will be all right,” or “You’ll be fine!
 Plenty of people deal with cancer every day.”
 Not only can these phrases invalidate the patient’s experience, but they also provide false hope or reassurance.
 This might be the patient’s first-ever experience with cancer, so they may rely on the nurse’s medical knowledge and be falsely reassured.
 This can backfire later if things do not turn out to be okay.

-Sometimes presence is the best gift.
-Many patients, when faced with a new cancer diagnosis, may simply prefer silence from those in their hospital room.
+• Many patients, when faced with a new cancer diagnosis, may prefer silence from those in their hospital room.
 Listening might be all the person wants from you, the nurse.
-It’s best to let the patient take the lead on any discussion of his outcome.
+It’s best to let the patient take the lead on discussing his outcome.

 Ask yourself...

-- How do you cope with death, dying, and loss?
+1. How do you cope with death, dying, and loss?

-- If a patient wants to talk to you about her new cancer diagnosis, how will you prepare yourself?
+2. If a patient wants to talk to you about her new cancer diagnosis, how will you prepare yourself?

-- Are you comfortable talking to people about cancer, death, and dying?
+3. Are you comfortable talking to people about cancer, death, and dying?

-- What would you say to the patient’s family member who wants to know more about the diagnosis?
+4. What would you say to the patient’s family member who wants to know more about the diagnosis?

 Assessing the Patient’s Situation